OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 enables or disables the printing of diagnostics internal to CONMIN, while the *itmax* parameter specifies the maximum number of iterations for the optimization loop.
 Both of these have a default value (*itmax* is 40), so setting them here is not required.

-.. index:: StringRef
+.. index:: Expression

 The optimization objective is to minimize the 0-60 mph acceleration time by adjusting the design variables, which we chose as *bore* and *spark angle*.
-Both the objective and the design variables are assigned using a type of public variable called a *StringRef*.
-Instead of containing a variable value, the StringRef contains a string that gives the OpenMDAO path pointing to the variable that the StringRef references.
+Both the objective and the design variables are assigned using a type of public variable called an *Expression*.
+Instead of containing a variable value, the Expression contains a string that gives the OpenMDAO path pointing to the variable that the Expression references.
 This path is always relative to the driver's parent, so here we use *driving_sim.accel_time* instead of *self.driving_sim.accel_time*.
-StringRefs are primarily used to connect the inputs and outputs of drivers (e.g.,  optimizers, solvers, etc.) CONMIN is a single objective optimizer, so there can only be one objective.
+Expressions are primarily used to connect the inputs and outputs of drivers (e.g.,  optimizers, solvers, etc.) CONMIN is a single objective optimizer, so there can only be one objective.
 However, there can be multiple design variables, and these are stored in a list.
 The upper and lower bounds for all the design variables are set  using *lower_bounds* and *upper_bounds* respectively.

-The CONMIN driver can actually handle more sophisticated objective expressions that are functions of multiple simulation variables using the StringRef.
+The CONMIN driver can actually handle more sophisticated objective expressions that are functions of multiple simulation variables using the Expression.
 For example, if you want to maximize *accel_time* instead of minimizing it, you can do this by negating the expression:

 .. _Code11: